AJ2O/aws-whitepapers-summary/12-factor.md

 # Overview

+Modern software is usually delivered as a service in the form of *web apps* or *software-as-a-service (SaaS)*.
+The **twelve-factor app** is a methodology for building SaaS apps and can be applied to any programming language.
+Some features achieved by this methodology include:
+- **app isolation** from operating systems and underlying execution environments
+- **minimized differences** between development and production environments
+- **scaling** without major changes to architecture, tooling, or development practices
+- **declarative formats** to automate setup of apps

 # The Twelve Factors

 ## I. Codebase

 ## II.
 Dependencies

 ## III.
 Config

 ## IV.
 Backing Services

 ## V. Build, Release, Run

 ## VI.
 Processes

 ## VII.
 Port Binding

 ## VIII.
 Concurrency

 ## IX.
 Disposability

 ## X. Dev/Prod Parity

 ## XI.
 Logs

 ## XII.
 Admin Processes

 # References
 - [12factor.net](https://12factor.net/)